 In nature, fructose comes prepackaged with fibre, antioxidants, and phytonutrients, which has been shown to nullify the adverse effects of fructose.
 The fibre in fruit has a gel-like effect in our stomach and small intestine, which slows down the release of sugars.
 Phytonutrients in fruit also appear to block the absorption of sugar through the gut wall and into our bloodstream.

 As humans we naturally gravitate towards sweetness, which would signify the ripeness of fruit; the sweeter it was, the more nutritious and easier it was to digest.
 The problem isn’t our desire for sweetness, which is completely natural and beneficial for us – we need glucose to fuel our bodies after all – but we were designed to get these from whole foods like fruits, whole grains, beans, and vegetables.

 The problem is when it’s highly processed and used in everything (to enhance taste and make it more addictive).
 When we eat too much of these highly processed sugars, it blunts our taste buds, so even the sweetest ripe fruits will taste bland.
 And in turn, we’ll keep chasing that next sugar high.

 Added sugars aren’t something you need to be healthy, unlike fruits and vegetables.
-There are certainly some that are much healthier than others though.
-Below we round up the healthier options we would recommend and the unhealthiest sugars to avoid.
+There are certainly some sugar that is healthier than others though.
+Below we round up the healthiest options we would recommend, along with some sugars to avoid.

 Form Recommends: The Healthier Sugars